 Heimer Engineering's℠ inspection fees are competitive with non-Engineers.

-The On-Site Verbal Inspection Report discussed the inspection findings and provides instant information and the opportunity to ask the Engineer questions.
+The On-Site Verbal Inspection Report provides instant information and the opportunity to ask the Engineer questions.

 The On-Site Written Inspection Report is a short-form report that highlights Heimer Engineering's℠ findings.